 A total of 15 individuals surveyed reported they fished offshore with a further 21 who reported fishing from the shore.
 However, no sea angling activities were observed across the survey area outwith the school holiday survey.
 During the school holiday survey, four adults and one child were observed sea angling at Isle Head, Isle of Whithorn.
 At Sandgreen, one person was observed bait digging with a view to fishing whilst two people were observed bait digging in Garlieston Bay.
 20 sea anglers were observed taking part in a fishing competition at Abbey Burn Foot.
 At Kirkandrews Bay, one person reported sea angling from a boat during the summer.
 The face-to-face surveys noted that people fished for bass; cod; Dover sole; flounder; mackerel; plaice; grey mullet; and pollock.
-There is a fishing charter business based in the Wigtown Bay which also specialises in diving and wildlife tours.
+There is a fishing charter business based in the Wigtown Bay which also specialises in diving and wild life tours.

-Non-commercial shellfish harvesting has been reported across the survey area including mussels, cockles, razor clams, shrimps & scallops.
-They are reported to be collected from the Isle of Whithorn, Cairn head, Innerwell Point, Fleet Bay, Portling Bay, Isles of Fleet, Carrick Bay and Rockcliffe.
-Shellfish activity has been reported by the following groups of people wildfowlers, sea anglers, divers, retired commercial fishermen and members of the wider public.
+Non-commercial shellfish harvesting has been reported across the survey area including: mussels; cockles; razor clams; shrimps & scallops.
+They are reported to be collected from: Isle of Whithorn; Cairn head; Innerwell Point; Fleet Bay; Portling Bay; Isles of fleet and Carrick Bay and Rockcliffe.
+Shellfish activity has been reported by the following groups of people: wildfowlers; sea anglers; divers; retired commercial fishermen and members of the wider public.
 Table 4.2 lists where such activities occur: